Vishwa Yoga

 ~Dr Daniel Rutledge

 Krishna seems to back up what Dr. Rutledge says in the quote above.
-In Hinduism's most revered scripture, the Bhagavad Gita, He says, "In whatever way one approaches me, I will strengthen him in that way."(4:11) And this is a conclusion that many have come to after having been exposed to spiritual wisdom outside of their own culture and circles.
+In Hinduism's most revered scripture, the Bhagavad Gita, He says, "In whatever way one approaches me, I will strengthen him in that way."(4:11) And this is a conclusion that many, such as Dr. Rutledge, came to after having been exposed to spiritual wisdom outside of their own culture and circles.
 And, in fact, if they have an open and unbiased heart, they come to find that their overall faith (whatever it is) is strengthened by the faith that others have as well; as they also find that all forms of true religion (all forms of true yoga) have more in harmony than in difference; and (far be it from divisiveness) there is far more to gain in unity than indifference.

 Therefore, it had long been my intention to have this reflected in the name of this training.
 Thus, when I discovered in my Sanskrit studies that Vishwa is the Sanskrit word for Universe, I was very happy.
 But not just because it reflects my intentions to teach universal yoga, but also because Vishwanath is the name of my first adept yoga teacher, "Masterji" M.S.
 Vishwanath, and his influence is sprinkled throughout this course. (*Masterji is a term of endearment for a master yoga teacher, but he was not called a guru himself because his own guru, Patabhi Jois, was still alive at the time.)